cgdeboer/rigger/README.rst

 **Rigger** is a (r)andom (i)dentity (g)enerator implemented in pure python, inspired by RIG_. **Rigger** creates a name, physical mailing address, phone number, and email along with a geographically consistent (ie, they all match the same area) city, state, ZIP code, and area code.
+Currently it is United States identities only.

 .. _RIG: https://www.unix.com/man-page/debian/6/RIG/